Sign In Forgot Password

 Monday, December 16: The Talented Mrs. Mandelbaum by Margalit Fox

-It is an amazing true story of the first person to run an organized crime syndicate (before the mafia was born), a Jewish immigrant mother on the Lower East Side during the 1850s-1880s.
-Frederica Mandelbaum was also a philanthropist, synagogue goer and mother who was a high level fence for stolen goods – furs, diamonds, silks, as well as cash from bank heists (including one in Boston) that she help orchestrate.
-She had police and politicians on her payroll and several loyal thieves working for her.
-Her Jewish mother persona helped her get away with it longer than anyone else could.
+This is an amazing true story about the first person to run an organized crime syndicate (before the mafia was born) – a Jewish immigrant mother on the Lower East Side during the 1850s-1880s.
+Frederica Mandelbaum was also a philanthropist, synagogue goer and mother who was a high level fence for stolen goods – furs, diamonds, silks, as well as cash from bank heists (including one in Boston) that she helped orchestrate.
+She was a Jewish mother with police and politicians on her payroll and several loyal thieves working for her!

-• All the Broken Places by John Boyne—In 1946, Three years after a cataclysmic event which tore their lives apart, a mother and daughter flee Poland for Paris, shame, and fear at their heels, not knowing how hard it is to escape your past.
+In 1946, three years after a cataclysmic event tore their lives apart, a mother and daughter flee Poland for Paris.
 Nearly eighty years later, Gretel Fernsby lives a life that is a far cry from her traumatic childhood.
 When a couple moves into the flat below her in her London mansion block, the appearance of their nine-year-old son Henry brings back memories she would rather forget.
 Faced with a choice between her own safety and his, Gretel is taken back to a similar crossroads she encountered long ago.

-• The Jazz Club Spy by Roberta Rich—The book is about Giddy Brodsky, a young Jewish Russian immigrant on the Lower East Side in 1939.
-She sees the Cossack who destroyed her village on the subway and is determined to track him down and get justice for her family.
-A high level connection she makes at the jazz club where she is a cigarette girl embroils her in a plot to keep America out of World War II.
+Giddy Brodsky, a young Jewish Russian immigrant on the Lower East Side in 1939, sees on the subway the Cossack who destroyed her village.
+She is determined to track him down and get justice for her family.
+A high level connection she makes at the jazz club where she is a cigarette girl embroils her in a plot involving the Russian mafia to keep America out of World War II.